-Table 5.
-ATP production as a function of the gear setting .
-There are 13 possible gears, i.e. 13 possible settings for . is taken equal to 12 times the ratio of SoxABCD 2-electron flux to total 2 electron flux.
+Table 4.
+ATP production as a function of the gear setting z.
+There are 13 possible gears, i.e. 13 possible settings for z. z is taken equal to 12 times the ratio of SoxABCD 2-electron flux to total 2 electron flux.
 Total flux is SoxABCD flux plus SoxM (or DoxABCD) flux.
 All calculations used the GAPDH-PGK- PK pathway between GAP and pyruvate.
-The fluxes start with maximum uptake of extracellular glucose at 1 mmol gDW-1 h-1, while allowing the unlimited uptake of oxygen, phosphate, sulfate, ammonium, H+, H2O, Co2+.
-The ATP hydrolysis reaction (NGAM) was used as the objective function when doing flux balance analysis whilst setting the upper bound of the SoxABCD at various levels.
+The fluxes start with maximum uptake of extracellular glucose at 1 mmol gDW-1 h-1, while allowing the unlimited uptake of oxygen, phosphate, sulfate, ammonium, H+, H2O.The ATP hydrolysis reaction (NGAM) was used as the objective function when doing flux balance analysis whilst setting the upper bound of the SoxABCD at various levels.
 The unit of this flux is mmol gDW-1 h-1.
-Values shown can thereby be considered to be yields per mole unit glucose).
-The file named “checking 3.10 ATP” found in the Github repository under the folder name “Codes” showed all the simulations.
+The file named “Simulation of shifting between pathways during aerobic carbon and energy metabolism with ATP synthesis as model outputchecking” found in the Github repository under the folder name “Codes” showed all the simulations.